DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/concurrent-test-execution.md

 testcafe -c 4 safari,firefox tests/test.js
 ```

-In this case, tests will be distributed across four Safari instances and the same tests will also run in four Firefox instances.
+In this case, tests are distributed across four Safari instances and the same tests are also run in four Firefox instances.

 > If an uncaught error or unhandled promise rejection occurs on the server during test execution, all tests running concurrently will fail.